polkadot-fellows/JIPs/JIP-3.md

 Emitted by the primary guarantor once a valid work-report signature has been received from a secondary guarantor (CE 134).
-If an invalid work-report signature is received, a "work-package sharing failed" event should be emitted instead.
+If an invalid work-report signature is received, a "work-package sharing failed" event should be emitted instead, as well as a "peer misbehaved" event.

     Event ID (ID of the corresponding "work-package submission" event) Peer ID (Secondary guarantor)